vijayvulava/geochem/_sources/34Problems.md

 | $\ce{O2}$ | $21$    | $0.21$   | $\pu{8.58e-3}$    |
 | $\vdots$  |     |     |       |

-4. Carbonyl chloride ($\ce{COCl2}$), also called phosgene, is a highly poisonous gas that was used on the battlefield in World War I. It is produced by the reaction of carbon monoxide with chlorine gas as follows
+4. Carbonyl chloride ($\ce{COCl2}$), also called phosgene, is a highly poisonous gas used on the battlefield in World War I. It is produced by the reaction of carbon monoxide with chlorine gas as follows

 $$\ce{CO(g) + Cl2(g)  <=> COCl2(g)}$$